Asian land mammal age

-The Asian land mammal ages, acronym ALMA, establish a geologic timescale for prehistoric Asian fauna beginning 58.7 Mya during the Paleogene and continuing through to the Miocene (Aquitanian) (23.03 Ma).
+The Asian land mammal ages, acronym ALMA, establish a geologic timescale for prehistoric Asian fauna, from the Paleocene to the Pleistocene.
 These periods are referred to as ages, stages, or intervals and were established using geographic place names where fossil materials where obtained.
+Many of the ALMAs are based on corresponding faunas found in the Erlian Basin in Inner Mongolia, China.

 The basic unit of measure is the first/last boundary statement.
 This shows that the first appearance event of one taxon is known to predate the last appearance event of another.
 If two taxa are found in the same fossil quarry or at the same stratigraphic horizon, then their age-range zones overlap.